emilygfagan/active-directory/powershell-scripts/disabled-accounts/README.md

 ![image8](images/TerminationError.png)

-The logs stated that Fred was removed from 0 groups.
+The logs stated that Fred was removed from 0 groups, which means I needed to update the script to count the groups _before_ removing the user from them.
+And I also decided that I wanted to change the script to not just count the groups, but to list them in the CSV log as well.